thanik/Okex-FuturePortfolio/README.md

 # Okex-FuturePortfolio
 Okex.com Future Trading Daily Portfolio Report Generator

 This tool help gathering and calculating daily profit in your Okex.com future portfolio (cross mode only) into a local database.
 It can also generate HTML report for easier viewing.
 This is my first project in Python so any code improvements and pull requests are very welcome.
 This script requires API access to your Okex account with Enquiry permission only (v3 API).

-HTML reports will be organized like this: reports/_[name of coin]_/_[year]_/_[month]_.html
+HTML reports will be organized like this: reports/_[name of account]_/_[name of coin]_/_[year]_/_[month]_.html

 For example, the BTC profit report for October 2018 will be in reports/btc/2018/10.html